 Support hires remote tech support agents.
 They do not require a land line.
 All calls go through a USB headset.
 Pay is $11 and hour and up depending on your role.
 Some prior experience in tech support may be required.
 Go here for more details.

 Work at home doing cold calling.
 Pays $12 an hour and you have to commit to 20 hours per week.
 Calls are routed through your computer to a USB headset.
 Go here to apply.

 Outbound calling.
 Hires across the US.
 Pay is base plus commission.
 You do not need a land line phone.
 Go here to apply at Marketlink.

 Windy City Call Center

-Hires home-based call center reps in CO, IN, IL, and GA.
-Pay is $9 an hour.
+Hires home-based sales call center reps in CO, IN, IL, and GA.
 You have to be able to install software that allows you to take calls through your computer.
+They will provide you with a headset to use.
 Go here to apply at Windy City Call Center.